norotaro/enumata/README.md

 ```bash
 php artisan make:model-state OrderFulfillment --nullable
 ```
-> Because the `fulfillment` attribute can be null, we use the `--nullable` option to generate a more appropriate file.
+> Since the `fulfillment` attribute can be null, we use the `--nullable` option to generate a more appropriate file.

 ### OrderStatus definition

-The command will create a default file that we can addapt to fulfill our requirements:
+The above command will create a default file that we can adapt to meet our requirements:

 ```php
 namespace App\Models;